r05849032/Four_MVN_test/README.md

 `prop.reject()` calculates the proportion of rejection when testing the multivariate normality distributional assumption based on the Energy, Henze-Zirkler (HZ), Royston, and Mardia test.
 The Energy test is conducted with the function mvnorm.etest in the R package energy (Székely and Rizzo, 2013).
 The other three tests are conducted with the function mvn in the R package MVN (Korkmaz et al., 2014).

 ## Preinstallation
-To use the `prop.reject()` for testing the normality, the MVN and energy package with specific version should be installed beforehand.
+To use `prop.reject()` for testing the normality, the MVN and energy package with specific version should be installed beforehand.

 Install older package versions by using `devtools`
 ```r